temporalio/money-transfer-project-template-go/README.md

 docker-compose up
 ```

 Leave it running.
-You can see Temporal Web at [localhost:8080](localhost:8080) for which is currently in Beta.
+You can see Temporal Web at [localhost:8080](localhost:8080) which is currently in Beta.
 To use the legacy Temporal Web use the [localhost:8088](localhost:8088) URL.
 There should be no workflows visible in the dashboard right now.

 ### Step 1: Clone this repo